 3. Impact of Non-BIAS Data Services

 The FCC has defined Non-Broadband Internet Access Services (Non-BIAS) to include services offered by broadband providers that share capacity with Broadband Internet Access Services (BIAS) (previously known as “Specialized Services”) also offered by the provider over the lastmile facilities.
-At this time, CTC is not offering any non-BIAS data services.
+At this time, CTG is not offering any non-BIAS data services.

 C. Commercial Terms